Fighting Employee Absenteeism: 5 Expert Tips You Need To Know

 How to Calculate an Absentee Rate

 The formula for measuring absenteeism is relatively easy.
-Simply take the number of unexcused absences in a given period of time, divide it by the total period, and multiply the result by 100 to get the percentage of absenteeism over a month, year, or other time period.
+Simply take the number of unexcused absences in a given period of time, divide it by the total period, and multiply the result by 100 to get the percentage of absenteeism over a month, year, or other period.

 Absentee Rate = ((Number of Unexcused Absences) / Total Time Period) x 100